"Being a part of King’s has been a great experience. I was recently a patient and the service was excellent, and now I want to give something back."

-- Get up-to-date information from King’s and our Academic Health Sciences Centre – King’s Health Partners – about our services, King’s in the news, medical breakthroughs, new developments and building projects, Governors’ news and how you can get more involved in the hospital. @King's is available online, or you can have it sent to you by email or post.
+- Get up-to-date information from King’s and our Academic Health Sciences Centre – King’s Health Partners.
+Find out about our services, King’s in the news, medical breakthroughs, new developments and building projects, Governors’ news and how you can get more involved in the hospital. @King's is available online, or it can be sent to you by email or post.

 - Members' health talks

 - Meet our doctors and nurses and find out about health issues, different illnesses and conditions and how to prevent and treat them as well as the latest research developments at our Members' Health Talks.